jfvilas/plugin-kwirth-backend/README.md

 ```

 ## Configure
-To have your Kwirth frontend plugins ready for work you must perform some previous additional tasks, like deploying Kwirth, creating API Keys, defining clusters, etc...
+To have your Kwirth backend plugins ready for work you must perform some previous additional tasks, like deploying Kwirth, creating API Keys, defining clusters, etc...
 In this section we cover all these needs in a structured way.

-Remember, Backstage Kwirth plugins helps you in showing live-streaming kubernetes data inside Backstage to ease your develoment teams work, but take into account that **this plugin has no access to the kubernetes itself**, it relies on a Kwirth deployment to act as a "live-streaming data proxy", that is, Kwirth (a component that runs inside your Kubernetes clusters) has access to kubernetes data and can "export" that data outside the cluster in a reliable and secure way, so kubernetes data can be consumed anywhere.
-For example, logs can be shown on Backstage entity pages, kubernetes metrics can be charted on your Backstage, etc.
+Remember, frontend Backstage Kwirth plugins help you in showing live-streaming kubernetes observability data inside Backstage to ease your develoment teams work, but take into account that **this Backstage backend plugin has no access to the kubernetes itself**, it relies on a Kwirth deployment to act as a "*live-streaming data proxy*", that is, Kwirth (a component that runs inside your Kubernetes clusters) has access to kubernetes data and can "export" that data outside the cluster in a reliable and secure way, so kubernetes data can be consumed anywhere.
+For example, logs can be shown on Backstage entity pages, kubernetes metrics can be charted on your Backstage, you can receive alerts or security information related to your pods (based on [Trivy Operator](https://github.com/aquasecurity/trivy-operator)) etc.

 ### 1. Kwirth installation
-We will not cover a detailed approach to this subject here, we refer you to [Kwirth installation documentation](https://jfvilas.github.io/kwirth/#/installation) where you will find more information on how Kwirth works and how to install it.
+We will not cover a detailed approach on this subject here, we refer you to [Kwirth installation documentation](https://jfvilas.github.io/kwirth/#/0.4.20/installation) where you will find more information on how Kwirth works and how to install it.
 We show here just a summary of what is Kwirth:

 1. Kwirth is built around the **one-only-pod concept**.
 2. Kwirth doesn't need any persistenace layer (no database, no network storage, no block storage, no file storage).
 It uses only Kubernetes control-plane storage.
 3. Kwirth includes user management, API security and multi-cluster access.
-4. Kwirth can export **kubernets data in real-time** wherever you need it.
+4. Kwirth can export **kubernetes observability data in real-time** wherever you need it.
+5. The kind of observability data you need is served by differnet [Kwirth channels](https://jfvilas.github.io/kwirth/#/0.4.20/channels?id=channels).

 ### 2. Kwirth server customization
 Once you have a Kubernetes cluster with a Kwirth installation in place (in order to export kuberntes data, Kwirth must be accesible from outside your cluster, so you will need to install any flavour of Ingress Controller and an Ingress for publishing Kwirth access).
-Please **write down your Kwirth external access URL** (we will need it for configuring Kwirth plugin).
+Please **write down your Kwirth external access URL** (we will need it for configuring Kwirth backend plugin).
 In order to simplify this tutorial we will assume your Kwirth is published on: **http://your-external.dns.name/kwirth**.

 Once Kwirth is running, you need to enter Kwirth front application to perform two simple actions:

-1. Login to your Kwirth and access the [API Key section](https://jfvilas.github.io/kwirth/#/apimanagement?id=api-management) to create an API Key that we will use for giving our Backstage Kwirth plugin the chance to connect to your Kwirth server and access kubernetes data.
+1. Login to your Kwirth and access the [API Key section](https://jfvilas.github.io/kwirth/#/apimanagement?id=api-management) to create an API Key that we will use for giving our Backstage Kwirth plugin the chance to connect to your Kwirth server and access kubernetes observability data.
 2. Create an API Key following this procedures:
      - On the main menu (the burger icon) select 'API Security'.
      - Click 'NEW' button on the bottom-left side of the dialog.